 Although today’s superpower is the US, China definitely has the capability to leapfrog the Land of the Free in due time.
 The first big indicator that Dora shared would be China’s GDP being projected to overtake the US’ in the next decade.

 Secondly, digitalisation of currency is something to look out for.
 China is currently allowing residents to purchase a digital version of the renminbi.
 It isn’t created from any algorithm or backed by a private entity, but rather, China’s central bank.
 This will accelerate the number of assets owned by the yuan worldwide once China allows overseas investors to purchase it.
 It’s a friendly currency that will be taken on hugely, and will accelerate the already rapid growth of China.

 Lastly, China will open up their economy.
 China is looking to liberalise in many ways, but it can’t afford to do so in such a hasty manner.

 #3 Volatility is here to stay

 There is too much money out there in the markets right now.
 Additionally, there is too much tension globally as a result of friction between the US and China.
 All this contributes to the volatility we see in the markets today.

 Take a look to see if you have a diversified enough portfolio.
 Are you able to weather the storm?
-As an investor, you can definitely purchase securities when prices are low and attractive.

 However, what’s most important is staying invested.
 There will continue to be volatility and we could even see a further increase in volatility in the markets.
 You must be able to weather the storms.